Esri/storymap-tour/README.md

 | **Readme.pdf**       		                 | Detailed readme guide                                                 |

 Map Tour rely on a web map to get the tour data.
 That's the only mandatory configuration.
 There is multiple ways to build a Map Tour web map:
- * The traditional way, that is to build a CSV and add it as a web map layer using ArcGIS.com map viewer.
+ * The traditional way, that is to build a CSV and add it as a web map layer using ArcGIS Online web map viewer.
 [This ArcWatch article](http://www.esri.com/esri-news/arcwatch/0513/make-a-map-tour-story-map) provides step-by-step instructions
  * Using an existing Feature Service, see the chapter below
  * Using the interactive builder on ArcGIS Online.
 This allow you to build the webmap that you will reuse with the downloadable version.
 This include importing photos from Flickr, Facebook, Picasa